 As our body makes less amylase, it can process so much starch at that time.
 This will help slow the rate at which it converts to sugar, slowing the increase in our blood glucose levels.
 Also, green tea will slow the rate at which the starches are absorbed.

 Black tea has a polysaccharide compound that acts similar to the drugs Glyset and Precose.

 Both of these drugs are usually prescribed for managing type 2 diabetes, and they are efficient when it comes to controlling the signs by lowering sugar production.

 3. Chamomile Tea

-Although this is the usual tea in a time of the seasonal flu, it is still great when it comes to dealing with the symptoms of this lifelong disease.
+Although this is the usual tea in a time of seasonal flu, it is still great when it comes to dealing with the symptoms of this lifelong disease.

-This tea can help us slow the rate at which the body makes sugar from the starch and sugar we consume by delaying the release of glucose into our blood and by lowering the blood glucose levels.
+This tea can help us slow the rate at which the body makes sugar from the starch and sugar we consume by delaying the release of glucose into our blood and by lowering blood glucose levels.